The Bleeding (album)

 The Bleeding is the fourth studio album by American death metal band Cannibal Corpse, released on April 12, 1994 through Metal Blade Records.
+It was recorded at Morrisound Recording in Tampa, Flordia and was produced by Scott Burns.

+The album's music is considered to be much more groove-oriented and "commercial" than its three predecessors, making use of linear song structures and hooks.
+Although the album continues the sexual violence themes present on Tomb of the Mutilated, its lyrics are considered by some to be less extreme than on previous releases, with some tracks exploring psychological horror themes.
+Frontman Chris Barnes' vocal performance is decidedly more enunciated, a departure from the indecipherable vocal style he had become known for on previous releases.
+As with Tomb, the album's production and audio mix elevate the bass performance of Alex Webster.

 It is the last album featuring singer and founding member Chris Barnes and is the first album featuring guitarist Rob Barrett.
 According to SoundScan numbers, The Bleeding is the fifth top-selling death metal LP in the United States, amassing over 98,300 copies sold.
 The Bleeding is also Cannibal Corpse's most successful album to date.

 The Bleeding is considered by most publications to be one of the band's finest albums, and some consider it to be one of the greatest heavy metal releases of the 1990s.
+"Staring Through the Eyes of the Dead" and "Stripped, Raped and Strangled" have become staples of the band’s live sets.

 Background and recording

 Following the Tomb of the Mutilated album cycle, and original guitarist Bob Rusay's replacement with Rob Barrett, producer Scott Burns pushed the band to compose stronger material and be "right up there with the best death metal bands in the world," such as Morbid Angel and Death.
 The band composed and arranged the album's material during the winter in a haunted house.
 Barrett claims to have cowritten several of the album's tracks with Webster and Owen.
 The band members have stated that tensions were high between them during this time.

 The album was recorded at Morrisound Recording in Tampa, Florida during the fall of 1993.

 A video was made for the song "Staring Through the Eyes of the Dead".
 A re-mastered version of The Bleeding is available and features new cover art, a bonus track ("The Exorcist", a Possessed cover) and the music video of "Staring Through the Eyes of the Dead".
 This music video would later be featured in Beavis and Butt-Head.